 TJPA continues to work on the recordation action to fulfill Section 106, NEPA and CEQA requirements for two commercial buildings designated for acquisition and demolition.
 The process is in accordance with the Memorandum of Agreement noted above.
 The level of effort proposed for the recordation is based on Level II and the first draft was completed in September 2024.
+The draft report continues under review by TJPA.
 TJPA is coordinating their activities with FTA Region 9.

-Upon completion of TJPA's review of the work scope, budget and schedule of the NEPA/CEQA environmental review process for project elements identified under the four cost reduction initiatives, an initial meeting will be scheduled for the team in early October 2024.
+Upon completion of TJPA's review of the work scope, budget and schedule of the NEPA/CEQA environmental review process for project elements identified under the four cost reduction initiatives, an initial meeting had been expected in October 2024.
+This meeting is now anticipated in December 2024.
 Using the 2023 Addendum as the model, the team will draft an integrated technical memo that evaluates the impacts, if any, of the proposed cost reduction initiatives.
+On November 20, 2024 TJPA had a coordination call with FTA Region 9 staff to review and coordinate the anticipated NEPA/CEQA and Section 106 work for 2025.